-The sum to infinity of a sequence is the sum of an infinite number of terms in the sequence.
+The sum to infinity of a sequence is the limit of the sum of infinitely many terms in the sequence.

 Sum to Infinity of a Geometric Sequence